 During the police interview, the wife of soldier N recounted the information that was relayed to her.
 In the course of conversation she said she told her husband how wonderful it was that the Princes, William and Harry, were doing so well and it was a shame that their mother wasn’t alive to see it.
 Her husband, soldier N then told her one of his SAS colleagues had caused the collision in the Alma tunnel.
 She said he told her it was done in a tunnel to guarantee a fatal outcome, that people had been monitoring Dodi and Diana and that a bright light was shone in Henri Paul’s eyes to cause the collision with the concrete pylon.

 Soldier N told his wife the hit had been carried out by SAS soldiers riding motorcycles.
-What is also interesting is that this conversation occurred two years before the breakdown of their marriage.

 Clearly, these claims need to be treated with a deal of caution because they were coming from someone who was an aggrieved party in an acrimonious marriage breakup.
 People in that situation have been known to say and do anything to get back at a partner.